JvanKatwijk/dab-cmdline/README.md

 Note that contrary to earlier versions, the "device" is NOT part of the library, the user program has to provide some functions to the library for getting samples.
-The interface can be found in the file "device-handler.h"
+The interface can be found in the file "device-handler.h".

 ===================================================================================

 Libraries (together with the "development" or ".h" files) needed for creating the library are